JustineDataEng/bike-sharing-demand/README.md

 - Trained machine learning models to predict bike rental demand
 - Generated predictions suitable for Kaggle submission

-This notebook represents my learning and experimentation process as a data science student.
+This notebook represents my learning and experimentation process as a data science and engineering student.

 ---